FROM-THE-EARTH/obcam/docs/flightcam.md

 ### Raspberry Pi Zero

 The below picture is of a Raspberry Pi Zero.
 Raspberry Pi Zero has 40 of GPIO pins and some interfaces, e.g. HDMI, USB and Raspberry Pi Camera.
-Is is recommended to connect to a monitor and keyboard when you setup a Raspberry Pi.
+It is recommended to connect to a monitor and keyboard when you setup a Raspberry Pi.

 ![raspi-zero](./res/raspi-zero.png)